 But, she noted, It is an ill wind that blows no one good.

 For the Emerys, the war meant opportunity.
-The newly independent nation was still hungry for British goods, despite the arrival of war, and as most in New England felt the war was unnecessary, many citizens had little compunction against buying from the English.
+The newly independent nation still hungered for British goods, despite the war.
+And as most in New England felt the war unnecessary, many had no problem buying from the English.

-The problem, for the British, was that they were shut out of the larger ports to the south: New York, Philadelphia, Boston.
-But they could land their cargoes farther north and drive them to the wealthy southern cities.
+The problem, for the British, was the larger ports to the south shut them out.
+They couldn’t get into New York, Philadelphia or Boston.
+But they could land their cargoes farther north in Canada and drive them to the wealthy southern cities.

-The Emerys tavern, and other taverns like theirs, was packed with teamsters spending the night or seeking meals as they headed south or returned north.
+The Emery’s tavern, and other taverns like theirs, grew crowded with teamsters spending the night or seeking meals as they headed south or returned north.

-Sarah noted that during the war, it was common for her to look out her window at sundown and find fifteen wagons out front laden with goods.
-In one instance, a wagon loaded with black powder and arms was stationed overnight in front of the house.
-When the Emerys learned of the explosive cargo, they became more careful about restricting what was stored near their house.
+Sarah noted that during the war, she often looked out her window at sundown and found 15 wagons out front laden with goods.
+In one instance, a wagon loaded with black powder and arms parked overnight in front of the house.
+When the Emerys learned of the explosive cargo, they began to restrict the items stored near their house.

-As the war progressed, money became scarcer.
-With regular trade at a standstill because of the inability of ships to move up and down the coast unmolested, the black market boomed.
+As the war progressed, money grew scarcer.
+Regular trade stood still because ships couldn’t move up and down the coast unmolested.
+The black market boomed.
 Prices on imported goods, like china and linens, soared.
-Prices on local produce plummeted, but even with the falling prices many were unable to afford enough to eat.
+Prices on local produce plummeted.
+But even with the falling prices many couldn’t afford enough to eat.

 David Emery employed people from the city digging potatoes on his farm and working in his slaughterhouse.
-They were glad to help out for a share of the food.
+They willingly helped out for a share of the food.

-All the while, there was still demand for British goods—both those captured by Newburyport privateers and smuggled in via Canada.
-The Emery farm became a smuggler’s paradise, with Major Emery gaining a reputation as a man who could make things happen.
-Sarah expounded on his exploits in her recollections:
+All the while, people still demanded British goods—both those captured by Newburyport privateers and smuggled in via Canada.
+The Emery farm evolved into a smuggler’s paradise, with Major Emery gaining a reputation as a man who could make things happen.
+Sarah expounded on his exploits in her recollections.

 I was awakened one night by a tap upon the window of my bedroom.
 Somewhat startled, I still forebore to awaken my husband, who had retired much fatigued.
 Slipping on a wrapper, I raised the curtain and asked, “Who is there?”